LONDON - RIVER THAMES

 THE THAMES BARRIER - You can see part of the mechanical workings of the Thames Barrier in this picture.
 Click on it to see more.

 "This boat is a wonderful ambassador for solar energy," D'Aboville said.
 And then, smiling: "I will not pretend that tomorrow's commercial boats will be driven with solar energy."

-worlds largest SOLAR boat breaks world record crossing Atlantic just 22
+The worlds largest SOLAR boat breaks world record crossing Atlantic just 22 days